Darren Howe KC becomes a Family Law Arbitrator - May 2023

-Darren is a child protection specialist who represents parents, children and Local Authorities across the whole range of children-related disputes.
+Darren is a child law specialist who represents parents, children and local authorities across the whole range of children-related disputes.
 Darren specialises in complex cases at High Court level and above involving:

 - Disputes as to the cause of catastrophic injuries and/or death of children, particularly cases that may involve complex and ‘cutting-edge’ medical and scientific evidence;

-Darren also has extensive experience in contentious private law cases involving allegations of parental alienation, intractable contact disputes, domestic and international relocation.
+Darren has extensive experience in contentious private law cases involving allegations of parental alienation, intractable contact disputes, child abduction, domestic and international relocation.

 Darren advises public and private bodies concerning child protection duties.Children (Public Law)